How I Overcame My Fear

 I had many what-ifs.

 As I sat across from my therapist and went on and on about these concerns, he stopped me.
 I don’t know exactly how he said it, but he told me to only look ahead to tomorrow.
 Being futuristic is a strength of mine, and when I’m not fearful or stressed, I put that strength to good use.
 While under duress, it becomes a crutch.
-I had to stop and focus all my power on putting up a wall against the future.
+I had to stop and focus all my energy on building a wall against the future.
 I would put my attention on the day-to-day.

 Being alone was devastating and held me captive for several months.
 Have you heard of the saying, “do it afraid”?
 It means that you do the thing that scares you rather than remain frozen in fear.
 Do it, afraid.
 And so I did.
 I started to take some scary steps one at a time.